mochi/mochikit/doc/rst/MochiKit/Visual.rst

 Overview
 ========

-MochiKit.Visual provides different visual effect: rounded corners and animations for your HTML elements.
+MochiKit.Visual provides different visual effects: rounded corners and animations for your HTML elements.
 Rounded corners are created completely through CSS manipulations and require no external images or style sheets.
 This implementation was adapted from Rico_.
 Dynamic